 Thermostat energizes R to G, R to Y, and R to O (heat pump only).
-G and Y pass through the dissipation board to their respective outputs.
 G energizes the fan relay on the PCB which completes the circuit to the indoor blower motor.
 When G is de-energized, there is a 90-second delay before the fan relay opens.